echeran/icu/docs/processes/release/tasks/miscellaneous.md

 ## Fix Mis-ticketted commits

-If the commit checker tool above reports any malformed commit messages, it might mean that a bad commit made its way onto ICU master.
+If the commit checker tool above reports any malformed commit messages, it might mean that a bad commit made its way onto ICU main branch.
 To fix this, a rebase is required.
 Since rebases can be disruptive, confirm with ICU-TC before performing one.
-If ICU-TC agrees to perform a rebase, initiate the process as follows:
+If ICU-TC agrees to perform a rebase, initiate the process as
+follows:

-$ git checkout master; git pull --ff-only upstream master
+$ git checkout main; git pull --ff-only upstream main

 $ git rebase -i --preserve-merges latest